 Past and present are often linked through showing objects, such as a decanter or letter.
 This structure somewhat recalls the associational montage found in some of Fritz Lang's early films, although this peaks in such Lang works as Spione (1928) and M (1931), made after Easy Virtue (1927).
 Lang's montage does NOT cut between numerous different points in time, unlike Hitchcock's here.

 The long nightclub scene in the second half of Champagne is one of the great set pieces in Hitchcock.
-Indeed, one can recall nothing like it in the rest of his films.
+Indeed, one can recall nothing like it in the rest of his films (aside from his apprentice work The White Shadow).
 It is shot in a spectacularly complex night club set.
 The set has two levels of arcades running around its edges.
 This is a bit like the hero's home near the start of Fritz Lang's The Spiders (1919).
 The pillars of the arcade serve as a strong rectilinear framework for most of the shots.
 But some of the pillars have complex curving abstract designs on them, which form a contrast in the compositions.

 Hitchcock keeps crowds in constant motion in the background of the night club.
 Often times, the crowds are in full rhythmic dance mode.